-Clearly, it would be wonderful if all of the Father's elect children could dwell in unity and one could associate with any of the elect of God and participate in any formal worship assembly with the confidence that one's participation is pleasing to the Father and Jesus Christ who is the head of the church.
-It would be wonderful if all the Father's elect children could dwell in unity of faith and purpose; however, this is definitely not the situation that we find among the Father's elect children today.
+It would be wonderful if all of the Father's elect children could dwell in unity, faith and purpose, associate with each other, and participate in each others formal worship assembly with the confidence that one's participation is pleasing to the Father and Jesus Christ.
+However, this is definitely not the situation we find among the Father's elect today.

-In this age, there are hundreds of congregational associations that teach the keeping of God's law, the observance of the Sabbath and the annual festivals and overtly appear to be trying to worship God correctly.
-However, most of these various associations are separated by major doctrinal differences about subjects that are extremely important to one's salvation.
-These doctrinal differences and certain attitudes and behaviors keep God's elect from being unified in belief and a work for God.
+In this age, there are hundreds of congregational associations that teach the keeping of God's law, the observance of the Sabbath, the annual festivals and overtly appear to be attempting to worship and serve the Father correctly.
+However, most of these various associations are separated by major doctrinal differences about subjects which are extremely important to one's salvation.
+These doctrinal differences and certain attitudes and behaviors keep the Sovereign Father's elect from being unified in belief and purpose.

-Because the Bible clearly warns that the Father's elect children should avoid heresies, heretics, and participation in other religions, the following are some questions that the elect who are serious about their salvation should ask and answer concerning spiritual associations with the Father's elect children:
+Because the Bible clearly warns that the Father's elect children should avoid heresies, heretics, and participation in other religions, the following are some questions that the elect who are serious about their salvation should ask and answer about spiritual associations with others in the body of Christ:

-This study will examine these and other important issues that concern associations on a spiritual level with the Father's elect childrenindividually and within the congregations of Godand one's responsibility to fulfill one's calling and maintain one's spiritual integrity before the Father and Jesus Christ.
+This chapter will examine these and other important issues concerning associations on a spiritual level with the Father's elect as individuals and collectively, as well as our responsibility to fulfill our calling and maintain our spiritual integrity before the Father and Jesus Christ.

 A SERIOUS WARNING

-The prophet Amos recorded this prophecy concerning the results of ancient Israel's rebellion against God:
+The prophet Amos recorded this prophecy concerning the results of ancient Israel's rebellion against the Creator God:

 "Only you have I known out of all the families on earth; therefore I will punish you for your lawlessness.
 Can two walk together, except they are in agreement?"
-(Am.3:2-3).
+(Am.3:2-3 Para.).

-This prophecy of Amos also applies to the Father's elect children today, because they are considered spiritual Israelites who must live as examples of God's way of life just like the ancient Israelites were to do.
+This question also applies to the Father's elect children today, because they are considered spiritual Israelites who must live as examples of God's way of life just like the ancient Israelites were to do.
 Moreover, the Father is going to send the Creator God (Jesus Christ) to punish the descendants of ancient Israel in the end of this age for their disobedience to his laws, precepts, and principles.
-Furthermore, he is sending Jesus Christ to punish his disobedient children who refuse to honor the covenant that they made with him at their baptism.
+Furthermore, he is sending Christ to punish his disobedient children who refuse to honor the covenant they made with him at their baptism.

 "Can two walk together, except they are in agreement?"
-The answer is, no. They cannot.
+The answer is no.

 In the Book of Revelation, Jesus Christ gives a very serious prophetic warning to a group of people called the church at Philadelphia.
-He says to them, "Behold, I come quickly: hold that fast which you have, that no man take your crown" (Rev.3:11).
+He says to them, "Behold, I come quickly: hold that fast which you have, that no one take your crown" (Rev.3:11 KJV Para.).

-There are basically three ways that a person can lose their crown:
+There are basically three ways a person can lose their crown:

 TWO CATEGORIES OF THE ELECT

-The prophecies of Habakkuk 1:5, Daniel chapters 11 and 12, Acts 13:40-41, and Rev.3:7-10 show that just before Jesus returns he is going to give many who are obedient to the faith tremendous opportunities to serve him and his Father.
-Because of their obedience to God and their diligence in performing their responsibilities, the elect in this category are found worthy to escape the horror that will take place during the end of the age (Lk.21:34-36; Rev.7:1-3; 12:12:6).
+The prophecies of Daniel, chapters 11 and 12, Habakkuk 1:5, Acts 13:40-41, and Rev.3:7-10 show that just before Jesus returns he is going to give many who are obedient to the faith tremendous opportunities to serve him and his Father.
+Because of their obedience and their diligence in performing their responsibilities, the elect in this category are found worthy to escape the horror that will take place during the end of the age (Lk.21:34-36; Rev.7:1-3; 12:6).

-The parable of the ten virgins in Matthew chapter 25 and the messages to the seven churches of Revelation chapters 2 and 3 and the church of Revelation chapter 12 clearly show that most of the Father's elect children are living in disobedience to his laws, precepts, and principles and are not in good standing with him.
+The parable of the ten virgins in Matthew, chapter 25 and the messages to the seven churches of Revelation, chapters 2 and 3 show that most of the Father's elect children will be living in disobedience to his laws, precepts, and principles and will not be good standing with him.

-The elect in this category are not found worthy to escape the horror that will take place during the end of the age.
+The elect in this category are not found worthy to escape the horror that will take place during the end of the age (Rev.12:17).
 It is Jesus' intent to deal with these individuals in a severe manner in order to awaken them to their calling.

-If there is only one Body of Christ (Eph.4:4-7) to which all the elect belong, only one spirit, and only one faith, why is there a lack of unity among the Father's elect children, and why are they separated into various congregations that are generally antagonistic toward one another?
-The following are the four major reasons why no unity exists among the Fathers elect children today:
+If there is only one Body of Christ (Eph.4:4-6) to which all the elect belong, one spirit, and one faith, why is there a lack of unity among the Father's earthly children, and why are they separated into various congregations that are generally antagonistic toward one another?
+The following are the three major reasons why no unity exists among the Father's elect children today:

-Concerning unity within the body of Christ, the apostle Paul said:
+Concerning unity within the body of Christ, the apostle Paul wrote:

 "And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of faith, and of the knowledge of God, to a perfect man, to the measure of the stature of the fulness of Christ" (Eph.4:11-13 KJV).

-Paul says that one of the reasons that certain men are given positions of leadership within the body of Christ is to unify the Father's elect children in doctrine and purpose.
-Being unified in doctrine and in purpose is truly the ideal; however, realistically this will not happen before the return of Jesus Christ because of major problems that exist within the spiritual leadership of the elect.
+Paul says that one of the reasons certain men are given positions of leadership within the body of Christ is to unify the Father's elect in doctrine and purpose.
+Being unified in doctrine and in purpose is truly the ideal; however, realistically this will not happen before Christ returns because of major problems which exist among the spiritual leadership of the elect.

 If this were not true, there would be unity of belief and a spirit of cooperation and teamwork among the spiritual leadership of the church.

 Satan's deception through false ministers causes much disunity and division among the various congregations of God.
-At the very beginning of the early church, Satan began his plan to destroy the elect of God from within.
+At the very beginning of the early church, Satan began his plan to destroy the elect of God by sending his ministers to subvert, deceive, and destroy the congregations of the elect from within.
 The apostle Paul warned the elect at Corinth to be aware of this threat to their eternal lives: